vidister/gimp-web/content/news/2017-04-19_Schumaml-interview-WilberWeek2017.md

 <br/>
 _J: Do you use GIMP?_

 **S:** I use GIMP.
 Not as much as many other people but I use it to test many things of GIMP itself.
 I use it to edit photos I make.
 I don't publish many of the images because when I'm editing them, I print them or I use them for some documentation work, so it goes to a customer.
-I even still use it on MW Windows still.
+I even still use it on MS Windows still.
 But now my main platform is Linux.

 _J: What kind of job do you do?_